 If you're looking for inexpensive, delicious sushi in San Francisco, here is a suggestion.
-Try the cosy little San Francisco sushi restaurant a block from UCSF: named, appropriately, You See Sushi.
+Try the cozy little San Francisco sushi restaurant a block from UCSF: named, appropriately, You See Sushi.

 You See Sushi, San Francisco